 Do you need a powerful computer to stake?
-With staking, almost any PC and even when you need to stake multiple coins you will not necessarily require a very power machine.
+With staking, almost any PC and even when you need to stake multiple coins you will not necessarily require a very powerful machine.
 Even when you need to stake multiple coins on the same machine, you may need to do some mere improvement to the RAM and storage.
-Staking can be done even on a Raspberry or via hardware wallet like Ledger Nano S for cold staking.
+Staking can be done even on a Raspberry or a hardware wallet like the Ledger Nano S, in the case of cold staking.

-2. Lesser factors determine value of staked coins; no ASICs or expensive hardware to be hit with depreciation
+2. Lesser factors determine the value of staked coins; no ASICs or expensive hardware to be hit with depreciation

 Profitability in staking, like in mining, is also affected by fluctuations in the currency prices just like mining.
-However, in comparison, mining tends to be affected by many more factors; the cost of electricity for instance, power consumption, which can be expected to be huge for a GPU miner that's mining on a 24-hr basis, as well as the price and availability of the mining hardware needed.
+However, in comparison, mining tends to be affected by many more factors.
+This includes the cost of electricity, for instance, as well as power consumption, which can be expected to be huge for a GPU miner that's mining on a 24-hr basis, as well as the price and availability of the mining hardware needed.

 3. Less energy consumption

 The biggest disadvantages of mining cryptocurrency in PoW is the large energy consumption requirement with the entry of ASICs which are more specialized mining machines.
 The other option which is lesser energy-intensive is GPU, and although some coins can be mined with PCs, there is still higher energy consumption in PoW than in PoS.
 First of all the ASICs and GPUs are more expensive.
 Even when miners are connected to mining pools, it does not mean that there is no longer a need for expensive hardware or periodic maintenance to increase the profitability of their operations.
 The disadvantage of increasing power consumption is increasing bills paid for electricity.